 Top 5 e-Learning challenges to overcome

 Studies prove that the global e-Learning market is expected to grow at a 7.2% over the next decade to reach approximately $325 billion by 2025.
-With more educational establishments starting to adopt e-Learning practices, there appears to be more issues to deal with.
+With more educational establishments starting to adopt e-Learning practices, there appear to be more issues to deal with.
 Below is the list of top 5 challenges encountered in e-learning settings.

 #1 Lack of high-quality e-learning contentPeople often care more about the technology rather than about truly excellent e-learning material.
 Click To Tweet